Willem C. Vis International Commercial Arbitration Moot (Vienna Moot Court)

 Registration and Contact

 The Vienna Moot Court is designed for students in an advanced stage of their studies.
 A participation is awarded with 15 ECTS for the Master's degree in law.
-Interested students are kindly asked to contact Marius Stucki.
+Interested students are kindly asked to contact Michael Schifferli.
 The registration deadline is normally in May for the Moot Court starting in October.

 Development of problem solving skills in the context of a complex case involving international commerce; learn how to draft two professional memoranda and how to plead freely before a panel of experienced arbitrators and lawyers in a competitive setting.